"La Rivista di Engramma (open access)" ISSN 1826-901X

 My dear Raymond,

 Thank you very much for your two handwritten letters, the second of which arrived the day before yesterday.
 Both were evidently written in great haste, and I appreciate them all the more because of the effort which it must be for you to keep yours stream of correspondence flowing amidst all your other commitments.
 I am glad – and so is Saxl – that you like the work; I am sure you will create a reputation at McGill which it will be very hard for your successors to live down.
 Yet, I cannot help hoping that the need to find a successor for you may arise very soon!
 You have no doubt received our cable in reply to the two questions posed in your official letters.
-They were comparatively easy to deal with, and as our answer was not sent before we had had an opportunity to of consulting the Chairman of our Committee you can see that the university authorities are really bent on allowing us as much freedom to follow our own minds as they can.
+They were comparatively easy to deal with, and as our answer was not sent before we had an opportunity to of consulting the Chairman of our Committee you can see that the university authorities are really bent on allowing us as much freedom to follow our own minds as they can.
 They have also gone to some length to make the salary attractive (according to their lights and the state of British finance) – but of course it is trifling compared with[!] the sums which you mention.
 They seem hard-earned, though, with teaching obligations at two universities!
 What you write about old and new loyalties touches me to closely for me to be able to comment upon it – so there is only the third aspect of your present conflict that needs an answer from me.
 The wording of your title as Reader is a thing once mentioned and then forgotten and buried in the Academic Registrar’s files.
 It would not bind you as to the courses which you would give, and the limitation to the “Classical Tradition” will be only stipulated to avoid any objections raised against the establishment of another readership on grounds of “overlapping”.
 In practice nobody will bother about what you are doing (Good at any rate must be near retiring age) and it would only depend on the teaching programme of the Warburg Institute which it wouldly be your own job – in consultation with Saxl – to determine, whether systematic philosophy would find a place in it or not.
 I think I am entitled to say that our experience with the university has been so far quite free from any attempt at binding anyone to anything.
 As far as the initiative has started from other colleges (as in the case of the Renaissance course in the History school now given by Saxl) they will of course choose a subject within our terms of reference and intended to act as an intercollegiate link; but nobody would have objected if Saxl had wished to give a course or lectures on Rembrandt in addition.

 Of course you commit yourself to the Classical Tradition by the mere fact of joining this Institute – but then, is not your proficiency and your interest in it the reason why you were asked, and are contemplating to join it?
 And as it has been made abundantly clear by us, at various times, that the Hist. of the Class.
 Trad. is not a programme to be filled – still less a subject to be expounded – but a method and a way of approach, it rests with you to demonstrate how any given part of systematic philosophy fits into it – let alone all the fields which need to be cleared up in the interest of the “Warburg method” proper, like semantics etc.; but I do not think you were having those in mind when you wrote to me.
 I can only imagine any attempt at “binding you down” to the terms of your Readership if someone wanted to be very nasty – and I do not think we need to take that eventuality into account because it is inherent in any appointment and cannot therefore be made an excuse for accepting or rejecting a job.
 It may even be that you will be asked by other institutions to lecture on systematic philosophy just as for instance Wittkower lectures at the Court.
 Institute on the purely art historical aspects of his subject, although his title is Reader in the Class.
 Tradition in the Hist. of Art, or as Buchthal is invited by the Inst. of Hist.
 Research to give a course on MS illumination to their palaeography students.